-Computing times for the iterative solvers are presented in Figures 6 and 7.
+Computing times for the iterative solvers are presented in Figures 8 and 9.
 On the coarser grid, a speed-up can be observed only until 8 processors and on the finer grid until 12 to 16 processors.
-With respect to the efficiency of the iterative solvers, the same observations can be made as in the steady-state Example 1.
-The same statement holds true for the number of iterations per time step, e.g., on the finer grid there were up to 45 for PETSC FGMRES with SSOR and around 1-3 for PETSC FGMRES with BoomerAMG and PARMOON FGMRES with MG.
+With respect to the efficiency of the iterative solvers, the same observations can be made as in the steady-state Example 2.
+Using the V(2,2) cycle or two V(1,1) cycles in the BoomerAMG gave the same order of computing times as the presented times of the V(1,1) cycle.
+The same statement holds true for the number of iterations per time step, e.g., on the finer grid there were up to 45 for PETSc FGMRES with SSOR and around 1-3 for PETSc FGMRES with BoomerAMG and PARMOON FGMRES with MG.

-Example 3.
-Steady-state incompressible Navier-Stokes equations.
+Example 4: Steady-state incompressible Navier-Stokes equations.
 This example considers the benchmark problem of the flow around a cylinder defined in [34].
 The steady-state Navier-Stokes equations are given by

-Figure 7: Example 2, solver times on the 1283 cubed mesh.
+Figure 9: Example 3, solver times on the 1283 cubed mesh.